osstech-jp/mailman/src/mailman/docs/DATABASE.rst

 database schema?
 You need to create and enter a virtual environment, install Mailman into that, and then run the ``alembic`` command.
 For example::

-    $ virtualenv -p python3 /tmp/mm3
+    $ python3 -m venv /tmp/mm3
     $ source /tmp/mm3/bin/activate
     $ python setup.py develop
+    $ mailman info
     $ alembic -c src/mailman/config/alembic.cfg revision --autogenerate -m "<migration_name>"
+    $ deactivate

 This would create a new migration which would automatically be migrated to the database on the next run of Mailman.
-Note that the database needs to be in the older state so that Alembic can track the changes in the schema and autogenerate a migration.
-If you don't have the database in the older state you can remove the `--autogenerate` flag in the above command.
-It would then create a new empty revision which you can edit manually to reflect your changes in the database schema.

 People upgrading Mailman from previous versions need not do anything manually, as soon as a new migration is added in the sources, it will be automatically